lowskydev/Fokuso-API/README.md

-# Django API with Docker for Studying Software
+# Studying Software Django API with Docker

 This is a Django-based API application containerized with Docker.
 The application includes API documentation using Swagger UI and employs GitHub Actions for linting and testing.